sumanthtatipamula/Obsidian/DDIA/part-1/Chapter-1/Reliable, Scalable, and Maintainable Applications.md

 				 - Number of requests per second to a web server
 				 - ratio of reads to writes in a database.
 				 - Hit rate on a cache
+	 - **Describing Performance**
+		 - Once load has been described on the system.
+Now one can investigate what happens when load increases.
+This can be looked in 2 ways
+			 - When load ↑ and system resources remains unchanged, how is the performance of the system affected ?
+			 - when load ↑, how much resources needs to be increased in order for performance to remain same ?
+		 -

  - **Maintainability**